850 Commando Timing Chain Installation

 Notes and Misc

-Because of it's high zinc content, Valvoline VR1 racing oil is a good choice for classic motorcycles.
-The silver container is conventional oil and has about 1400 ppm ZDDP.
-The black container is full synthetic and has about 1200 ppm ZDDP.
+Because of it's high zinc content, Valvoline VR1 racing oil is an excellent choice for classic British motorcycles.
+The silver container pictured is conventional oil, and has about 1400 ppm ZDDP.
+Also available is full synthetic in a black container, which has about 1200 ppm ZDDP.

 Related Articles: